rememberSoftwares/yacana/README.md

 ![toolcall1B](https://github.com/user-attachments/assets/bfaec298-44e9-4177-bfb8-e25bdfd01fe6)
 ℹ️ This doesn't take into account many tweaks Yacana makes like: model's config updates (in case of infinite loops), optionnal tools, self reflection, mutli-shot tool call examples, history cleaning, exiting when reaching max iterations, etc. However, it's definitly the *classic* process of calling tools one after the other.

+> Additionnal behavior information: When only one tool is assigned the Agent won't be proposed to use it again.
+One tool is one shot !
+> When giving multiple tools, the agent will this time be proposed to use another tool.
+He could choose to always use the same one though.
+> In the future Yacana may allow you to have more control on how the tools are being used.
+For instance, allowing one tool to be re-called or when using multiple tools, each tool being used would be removed from the tool list, ensuring that each tool can only be used once.
+> Also we could add a setting to force the LLM to use all the given tools from the list.
+> Currently, giving more than one tool only ensure it makes use of one of them but could decide to stop after the first use if it wished to.
+> Stay tuned for the next patch.

 ⚠️ For this next section we assume that you have already read section **Assigning a tool to a Task** of the documentation.

 Let's make a more advance calculator.
 We'll add the missing tools and give them some "server side" checking to help the LLM use them properly.